welshstew/openshift-amq-perftest/ReadMe.md

 # openshift-amq-perftest

 Based on [https://github.com/welshstew/fis-groovy-openshift](https://github.com/welshstew/fis-groovy-openshift), a Docker Image containing jdk8, groovy, and maven.
+This groovy stuff is now embedded in this image.

 ### What does it do?